Job configuration for upload type UNC (UNC jobs)

 If you do not select the checkbox Use specific timeout for this upload type, the next time you change the global timeout, the value set here will be overwritten by the global one.

 Alternatively you can adjust the timeout via the INI file Classes.ini (..\<vdArchive>\VD$A\Configuration\Upload\Classes.ini).
-For more information, please refer to the INI files section in the AdminClient tutorial.
+For more information, see the INI files section, located in the AdminClient tutorial.

 When setting up a UNC job, errors can arise under the following circumstances:

 The cause for this is that the operating system WINXP SP3 uses the SMBv1 protocol.
 The SMBv2 protocol was introduced in Windows Vista and Windows Server 2008.
 The SMBv3 protocol was introduced in Windows 8 and Windows Server 2012.
 When you reinstall windows, the SMBv1 protocol will be deactivated as standard for security reasons.
 Vulnerabilities in SMBv1 allow attacks via the network and the execution of malicious code on machines that can be reached via the network.

 Microsoft has discontinued support for SMBv1.
 For more information, please refer to the microsoft website.

 1. Open Windows features and functions:

 3. Download the necessary files from the internet: